blockchain-lab/emission-trade-market/README.md

 That's it.
 Rest server is now running at localhost:3000!

 --------------------------------------------------------------------------

+Some errors can be resolved as follow:
+  -try to use sudo before to run a script
+  -if you can't access card files:
+    chmod -R 777 ~/.composer
+  -if you still cannot access thos files try this " chmod -R 777 * " in the network directory

 ### To start the front-end client:
 Navigate to ```web``` directory.